Transport in Sydney: Rapid transit (metro)

 A fully automated Alstom Metropolis train on the Sydney Metro system.

-Sydney Metro is a rapid transit line that opened in 2019 and runs from Sydney's north-western suburbs to its terminus at Chatswood, a major transport interchange.
-Construction is currently underway for the second phase of the line, where it will eventually pass through the city and then travel south-west to Bankstown.
-It currently consists of 13 stations and 36 km of twin tracks, mostly underground.
-Work is progressing to extend this line from Chatswood to Bankstown, running under Sydney Harbour and the CBD with a scheduled 2025 completion.
+Sydney Metro is a rapid transit line that opened in 2019 and runs from Sydney's north-western suburbs to its terminus at Sydenham, a major transport interchange.
+Construction is currently underway for the third phase of the line, where it will eventually pass through the inner south west and then travel west to Bankstown.
+It currently consists of 21 stations and 51.5 km of twin tracks, mostly underground.
+Work is progressing to extend this line from Sydenham to Bankstown, running under Marrickville and the Canterbury with a scheduled late 2026 completion.
 When completed, this line will have 66 km of twin tracks and 31 stations in total.

 Sydney is the first and currently the only Australian city with a fully automated rapid transit metro system.
 Despite extensive plans for an underground network in the past, disputes over privatisation and funding had hampered government approval, delaying its inception.
 In spite of difficulties getting the project off the ground, government approval for what was initially known as the North West Rail Link, Sydney's first underground metro, was given in 2013.